AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 "API perspective".
 It basically asks: What types do I need to create and which methods do I need to invoke?
 The second is from the implementer's perspective.
 Here, it is more about what types implement which functionality and how do they interact internally.<br>
-With the development of this small library, these two perspectives had been in a constant internal fight.
+With the development of this \alibmod, these two perspectives had been in a constant internal fight.
 The decision was taken to follow the needs of the API perspective.

 A user of the library just needs to "see":
 - Type \alib{expressions;Compiler}, which she extends with custom derivates of
-- type \alib{expressions;CompilerPlugin} .
+- type \alib{expressions;CompilerPlugin}.
 Together, these create objects of
 - type \alib{expressions;Expression} and its underlying \alib{expressions;ExpressionVal},
   which, under provision of an object of
 - type \alib{expressions;Scope} become evaluated.
 That's roughly it.
 Very simple.

-From an implementation perspective there is some more things:
+From an implementation perspective there are some more things:
 - %Expression strings need to be parsed into an abstract syntax tree (AST),
 - ASTs need to be compiled into a program,
 - Programs need to be executed by a virtual machine,